maxkulish/go-optimization-guide/docs/01-common-patterns/lazy-init.md

 ### Using `sync.Once` for Thread-Safe Initialization

-Go provides the `sync.Once` type to easily implement lazy initialization that is safe for concurrent use:
+Go provides the `sync.Once` type to implement lazy initialization safely in concurrent environments:

 ```go
 var (